A

 E

-Definition: What is Equipment Calibration?
 Equipment Calibration is the process of adjusting and validating the accuracy of instruments and equipment by comparing their measurements to a known, traceable standard.
 Calibration ensures that manufacturing tools and devices—such as temperature sensors, pressure gauges, flow meters, and weighing scales—consistently provide precise measurements.
 In manufacturing, these instruments are crucial for maintaining the quality of products, monitoring production processes, and ensuring safety.

-What is Equipment Validation?
 Equipment validation is a critical process in manufacturing that ensures machinery, tools, and systems function consistently and accurately, meeting operational and regulatory specifications.
 It involves a series of documented assessments, tests, and qualifications designed to verify that equipment is installed, operates, and produces results according to predetermined standards.
 This process is particularly vital in industries such as medical manufacturing, where safety, accuracy, and regulatory compliance are paramount.

 F